 Free verse is most commonly used in modern and contemporary writing.
 It is useful when a writer is seeking to mimic natural speech patterns.
-It is important to note that while free verse is liberated from meter, there are elements of form.
+It is important to note that while the free verse is liberated from the meter, there are elements of form.
 Many poets have spoken on the difficulties of writing in this form, as the lack of limitations is often a limitation in itself.

 Where did free verse come from?

 Free verse originated from a French form known as “vers libre”.
 It developed in the late 19th century and was seen most prevalently within the weekly journal La Vogue.
 The poets of this time were known as Counter-Romanticists.
 They were Charles Baudelaire, Paul Verlaine, Arthur Rimbaud, Stéphane Mallarmé, as well as many others.

 Who used/uses the free verse form?

 Walt Whitman is perhaps the best-known of the free verse poets.
 Whitman’s works also provide many great examples in which he repeated words and images, as well as sounds.
 This created a rhythm of one kind or another, without the use of a metrical pattern.